-Students are also encouraged to develop and apply conceptual, practical and reflective skills to demonstrate entrepreneurship and innovation.
-Students are given opportunities to integrate the knowledge and skills acquired and consolidate their learning (e.g. the externship provides students with the opportunity to apply design thinking to propose a user-oriented solution).
+Students are given opportunities to consolidate their learning and demonstrate entrepreneurship and innovation (e.g. the externship provides students with the opportunity to apply design thinking to propose a user-oriented solution).

 9. Curriculum Pillars of Applied Learning

 Through related contexts, students have different learning opportunities, for example: